 The tax legislation is generally not favourable for CSOs though they do enjoy a few benefits.
-According to the Tax Code, assets, works, and services received gratuitously by non-profit organisations are not profit taxed.150 At the same time, in-kind donations are taxed with VAT unless there is a governmental decision on VAT exemption, with the tax calculation base accounting for eighty per cent of the value of the donated assets.151 CSOs pay income taxes for their staff in the same manner as private companies.
+According to the Tax Code, assets, works, and services received gratuitously by non-profit organisations are not profit taxed.
+153 At the same time, in-kind donations are taxed with VAT unless there is a governmental decision on VAT exemption, with the tax calculation base accounting for eighty per cent of the value of the donated assets.
+154 CSOs pay income taxes for their staff in the same manner as private companies.
 There are no tax incentives for CSOs' economic activities, and in case of direct entrepreneurship CSOs cannot enjoy the simplified tax regimes that small businesses do.
-Non-profit organisations are not obliged to charge VAT on their goods and services in instances where their annual turnover from all types of activities does not exceed of 115 million AMD (around 226,400 EUR).152 According to the Law on Charity, benefits such as tax exemptions, duties, and mandatory payments are provided to charitable projects in the manner prescribed by law.153 Government decisions on charitable projects sets the procedure for qualifying projects as charitable, as well as relevant procedures on presenting applications, making decisions, oversight of charitable projects, and revising the charitable qualification.154 Charitable status is provided for specific projects through its duration but can be revised in cases where issues were identified during the implementation, for example, false information in project documentation or legal infringements.155 Where a project is given a charitable status, the organisation has to provide an annual report on its activities to the authorised body.
-The authorised body that makes decisions and carries out other relevant functions as per the Procedure of Qualifying and Registering Charitable Projects is the Deputy Prime Minister, who should make the decision based
+Non-profit organisations are not obliged to charge VAT on their goods and services in instances where their annual turnover from all types of activities does not exceed of 115 million AMD (around 226,400 EUR).
+155 According to the Law on Charity, benefits such as tax exemptions, duties, and mandatory payments are provided to charitable projects in the manner prescribed by law.
+156 Government decisions on charitable projects sets the procedure for qualifying projects as charitable, as well as relevant procedures on presenting applications, making decisions, oversight of charitable projects, and revising the charitable qualification.
+157 Charitable status is provided for specific projects through its duration but can be revised in cases where issues were identified during the implementation, for example, false information in project documentation or legal infringements.158 Where a project is given a charitable status, the organisation has to provide an annual report on its activities to the authorised body.
+The authorised body that makes decisions and

-155 The Procedure of Qualifying and Registering Charitable Projects, Appendix 1 to the RA Government Decision No. 66-N "On Charitable Projects", 16.01.2003, Article 28.
+158 The Procedure of Qualifying and Registering Charitable Projects, Appendix 1 to the RA Government Decision No. 66-N "On Charitable Projects", 16.01.2003, Article 28.